broadinstitute/aws-cdk-research-computing/README.md

 ## Using credentials and assuming roles

-To export the access key and secret access key as environment variables, run the following command:
+To export the access key and secret access key as environment variables:

 ```sh
 USER=user1